 A.5- For the purposes of these Procedures, a "Price Spike in the Closing Range" shall be considered to have occurred if, in the sole discretion of the Exchange, there is a significant and aberrational price movement in a Contract Month without correlative price movements in the immediately preceding and subsequent Contract Months and that significant and aberrational price movement occurred during the Closing Range.

-In the event of a Price Spike in the Closing Range in any Contract Month where the daily Settlement Price is determined in accordance with paragraph A.2 or A.3 above, the Exchange may disregard the executions which contribute to the Price Spike in the Closing Range for such Contract Month when considering the daily Settlement Price.
+In the event of a Price Spike in the Closing Range in any Contract Month where the daily Marker Price is determined in accordance with paragraph A.2 or A.3 above, the Exchange may disregard the executions which contribute to the Price Spike in the Closing Range for such Contract Month when considering the daily Marker Price.

-A.6- Notwithstanding the foregoing, no daily Settlement Price shall be established that would be lower than the best bid, or higher than the best offer, where that best bid or offer:
+A.6- Notwithstanding the foregoing, no daily Marker Price shall be established that would be lower than the best bid, or higher than the best offer, where that best bid or offer:

 (a) was for at least fifty (50) outright contracts or at least one hundred (100) contracts for Spread Transactions in Futures Contracts; and